Ashwater is a village and civil parish in the Torridge district of Devon, and is in the Hundred of Black Torrington and the Deanery of Holsworthy. The

 Charles was born in 1893 at Broadwoodwidger to William and Millicent Stephens.
 He enlisted with the Royal North Devon Hussars (Regimental No. 931) serving with the 1st/1st as a Private.
 He died of dysentery on October 21st, 1915 aged 22.
 He was interred in the Alexandria (Chatby) Military and War Cemetery, Egypt, F. 5.
 He is also commemorated on the Ashwater War Memorial.
 On his death his mother was living at Whiddon, Ashwater.

-William was born 1896 at Ashwater to John Henry and Mary Tubb.
+William was born 19th July 1895 at Davidstow to John Henry and Mary Tubb.
 William enlisted in the Devonshire Regiment as a Private (Regimental No. 5036).
 He served with the 1st/6th Battalion.
 He was killed in action on March 8th, 1916 aged 20.
-His body was never indentified but he is commemorated on the Basra Memorial, Iraq, Panel 11.
+His body was never identified but he is commemorated on the Basra Memorial, Iraq, Panel 11.
 He is also commemorated on the Ashwater War Memorial.
 At the time of his death his parents were living at No. 4, Bridge Park, Ashwater.

 At the end of 1915 the 1/6th were sent to Mesopotamia and they arrived at Basra on January 3rd 1916.
 Marching 300 miles up country through swamps, marshes and deserts, they suffered sickness and attacks from local Arabs before reaching Orah.
 From here, in early March, they launched an attempt to relieve the besieged garrison at Kut el Amara.
 Tantalisingly, they were within sight of Kut when a bungled artillery bombardment warned the Turks of their advance and heavy shell and machine gun fire forced them to retreat.
 The 1/6th lost 201 casualties including William and were congratulated on their bravery.

 Herbert (Bert) George BAZLEY